 To the folks that say, "Well I'll get that $35 knife—it's so cheap that we can replace it if it breaks," I'd say, for less than twice that amount, you can get a knife that will not break, will feel better in your hand, will cut better, is easier to sharpen, has superior control, and will teach you better cooking habits (like the pinch grip) in the process.

 That's some pretty easy math, no matter how you slice it.

 The Misen knife is not yet in full production so bear in mind: this was written with a prototype unit.
 But so long as they maintain the same quality, it's a no brainer for a first knife or an upgrade knife for anyone's kitchen.
-Their Kickstarter campaign kicks off today.
-You can preorder a knife now for the discount Kickstarter rate of $55.
+You can order a knife now on their website.